-The Company's Reinsurance Unit is responsible for analysing the performance and effectiveness of reinsurance arrangements and assessing the necessity for changes including additional capacity, retention levels, wording clauses and exclusions in order to be in line with the Company's underwriting objectives.
+The Company's Reinsurance Unit is responsible for analysing the performance and effectiveness of reinsurance arrangements and assessing the necessity for changes including additional capacity, retention levels, wording clauses and exclusions in order to be in line with the Company's underwriting objectives, capital and risk strategies.

-As part of the ORSA process, the Company carries out stress and scenario testing for the material underwriting risks to which it is exposed to, and the results are summarised as follows:
+As part of the ORSA process, the Company carries out stress and scenario testing for the material underwriting risks to which it is exposed to, and the results are summarised as follows.
+Application guidance was issued by EIOPA during the reporting period, which sets out expectations on the integration of the use of climate change scenarios by insurance undertakings in their ORSA.
+A relevant materiality assessment was performed by the Management as part of the ORSA exercise for the year 2022.

 Scenario Assumptions Impact Observations/Actions Major catastrophic event Major earthquake impacting Limassol and Paphos districts.
 Claims settlement pattern same as for attritional claims.
-Dividends at original budget levels. • Maximum decrease in overall SCR ratio by 62 pp. in the first year of the event.
-Minimise SCR ratio impact by assuming lower dividend distribution.
+Dividends at original budget levels.
+Maximum decrease in overall SCR ratio by 62 pp. in the first year of the event.
+Minimise SCR ratio impact through lower dividend distribution.
+Reassessment of the Company's capital management strategy.
+Liquidation of highly liquid assets.
+Climate change effect combined with a major wildfire event Physical and transition effects were incorporated through worsening of loss ratios and adverse effect in investment/production respectively.
+Additional wildfire event with residential exposure.
+2022 reinsurance treaty structure applies.
+Dividends at 100% of accounting profits. • Decrease in overall SCR ratio by 17-53 pp. throughout the planning period.
 Reassessment of the Company's capital management and distribution strategy.
-Reassessment of the reinsurance program.
-Climate change effect Increase in gross loss ratios by 20 pp. Wildfire event with residential exposure.
-2021 reinsurance treaty structure applies. • Decrease in overall SCR ratio by 14-29 pp. throughout the planning period.
-Reassessment of the Company's capital management and distribution strategy.
 Review and reassessment of underwriting and pricing policies.
 Automate and digitally upgrade procedures towards straight through processes to achieve efficiencies and minimize costs.
+Introduction of 'green products'.

-Based on the analysis performed the Company's underwriting risk profile was assessed to be resilient to withstand severe shocks and is within the Company's risk appetite.
+Based on the analysis performed the Company's underwriting risk profile was assessed to be resilient to withstand severe shocks by maintaining higher levels of available capital through restrictive dividend distribution to parent.